hrsoup/Poetry_Music_Transformer/README.md

   -n 1
 ```

-Similar to the pretraining process, `-t` represents fintune on which pretrained model.  `-t peotry` represents fintune the model after pretraining on the Classical Chinese poetry data. `-n 1` represents the number of experiment is 1.
+Similar to the pretraining process, `-t` represents finetune on which pretrained model.  `-t peotry` represents finetune the model after pretraining on the Classical Chinese poetry data. `-n 1` represents the number of the experiment is 1.
 After running the above bash code, the final models would be stored in `../Exp_1/poetry_fintune/`.
 All the possible options are the same as the pretraining process.

-- **Test** the model on Western music data to computer the perplexity value.
+- **Test** the model on Western music data to compute the perplexity value.
 A simple run would be something like:

 ```bash
 python test.py \